Overcoming: With Truth, Humour, Wisdom

 No more public financing for stadium projects!
 Enough!

-To those who have heard, “If it’s true, it ain’t bragging!”, have you ever considered: To be accurate, it MUST be true to be in the bragging department.
+To those who’ve heard, “If it’s true, it ain’t bragging!”, have you ever considered: To be accurate, it MUST be true to be in the bragging department.
 If it weren’t true, then it’d be in the lying department.

 Pastor Troy Skinner